When the baby does not yet latch on

 3. Some mothers have very large nipples or infolded nipples (sometimes called inverted nipples).
 Infolded nipples in themselves should not make breastfeeding impossible.

 Video 2: Despite the appearance of the nipple, which was the same on both sides, with good help to latch the baby on, the baby did in fact latch on and drink very well.
 This is the 4th baby of this mother, none of whose previous babies ever latched on.
-This 5 hour old baby, with good help to latch on, did indeed latch on and breastfed very well.
+This baby is 5 hours old in the video.

 4. Babies with neurological or some other (facial/oral) abnormalities may have difficulties latching on.